Previous dayJanuary 28, 2026Next day

 168.3 km---✓ ReviewedUSGS →

-A magnitude 3.1 seismic event took place 8 km SW of False Pass, Alaska on January 28, 2026 at 21:43 UTC.
-The hypocenter lay at 168.3 km, placing this in the intermediate depth category.
+January 28, 2026 brought a magnitude 3.1 earthquake 8 km SW of False Pass, Alaska, logged at 21:43 UTC.
+At a depth of 168.3 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 54.799°N, -163.510°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.799°, -163.510°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28